indic-dict/dict-api/README.md

   * Some history (what words were recently looked up).
 * Stats:
   * Collect site use stats (eg. using google analytics).
-  * Submit lookup stats to the
+  * Submit lookup stats to the server.
 * Example from Goldendict (desktop) [here](http://imgur.com/a/Tj6OZ?).